 Insurance: A spouse or dependent traveling with the program leader may be covered under Purdue's international insurance at no additional cost.
 Program leader will need to ensure that they enter the individual's name and relationship on the Concur request.
-If the request has already been submitted, an email may be sent to Risk Mgmt. (specifically, Lois High, lehigh@purdue.edu) including the family members name, date of birth & relationship to employee.
+If the request has already been submitted, they can send an email to Risk Mgmt. (specifically, Lois High, lehigh@purdue.edu) including the family members name, date of birth & relationship to employee.

 Liability: It is the responsibility of all family members (including spouse/partner and dependent children) of the faculty member to read the US State Department information sheets if they participate in any group travel, whether by land, sea, or air.
-The family members are responsible for their own safety and well-being.
-All travelers not classified as Purdue faculty or staff in paid status must sign the appropriate travel expectations and release form RM55.
-Departmental areas organizing travel are responsible for maintaining releases for a minimum of two years following the travel.
+The family members are responsible for their own safety.

 Accommodations: Accompanying family members may share accommodations with the faculty member, provided such sharing is allowed by the housing provider.
-Single housing accommodations may be provided for the program leadership team and included in the student budget.
-Any additional costs to upgrade or provide larger living space to accommodate family members will be at the leader's personal expense.
-For example, the budget needs to reflect what it would cost (with the actual expense itemized as such) for leadership only, not any traveling companions.
+The faculty member will receive only the State Department housing allowance for one person, regardless of how many accompanying family members share the accommodation.
+If housing costs are based on a "per person" rate, the faculty leader will be reimbursed for only one person.
 In no case should faculty or family members share accommodations with students; in general, they should not share apartments or rooms with program assistants.